 4. Coconut Nectar:

 This is a very low glycemic liquid sweetener derived from the liquid sap of the coconut blossoms.
+It is also called coconut sugar.
 The glycemic index is 35 making it one of the lowest of natural sweeteners.

 5. Organic, Raw Honey: